powercodeacademy/rails-assessment-one/README.md

 It's time to put our Rails know-how to the test.
 Today, we are asked to build an application that will be a superheroine character creator!

 ## Objectives

-+ MVC
+- MVC
-+ REST
+- REST
-+ Request/Response Cycle
+- Request/Response Cycle
-+ Form/Form Helpers
+- Form/Form Helpers
-+ ActiveRecord
+- ActiveRecord
-+ Validations
+- Validations

 ## Setup

-Before you begin, fork and clone this repo, run `bundle install` and `rake db:migrate` to get started.
+Before you begin, fork and clone this repo, run `bundle install` and `bin/rails db:migrate` to get started.

 ## The Domain